 - Other genetic problems, such as Down syndrome.

 Infertility due to mutations in individual genes is less common.
 The congenital absence of the vas deferens, where there is a blockage of sperm flow, is caused by mutations in the gene for cystic fibrosis.

-Other genetic disorders are likely to be found in the future that help explain other sperm production problems that currently have no known cause.
+Other genetic disorders are likely to be found in the future that help explains other sperm production problems that currently have no known cause.

 Some men lack genetic material on their Y chromosome that is important for sperm production.

-Deletions on the Y chromosome are the cause of poor sperm production in about one in 20 men with a low sperm count (less than 5 million sperm per ml).
+Deletions on the Y chromosome cause poor sperm production in about one in 20 men with a low sperm count (less than 5 million sperm per ml).

-Y chromosome deletions occur spontaneously during embryo development, so parents and siblings are generally not affected.
+Y chromosome deletions occur spontaneously during embryo development, so parents and siblings are generally unaffected.

-There are several different types of Y chromosome deletions that can be found with a blood test.
+Several Y chromosome deletions can be found with a blood test.

-About half of men with Y chromosome deletions have enough sperm to use in ICSI; however, her male offspring will also have Y chromosome deletion and fertility problems.
+About half of men with Y chromosome deletions have enough sperm to use in ICSI; however, their male offspring will also have Y chromosome deletion and fertility problems.